 The real world origins of the Visionaries may sound familiar to fans of that other Hasbro property; a new toy line is released and a bi-monthly American comic is produced to see how it fares, while 13 episodes of a cartoon are produced and Marvel UK eventually launch their own comic, beginning with the US strips.
 Unfortunately, unlike Transformers the American Visionaries comic didn’t turn monthly, the cartoon didn’t get a lengthy second season commissioned and the UK comic didn’t get to the stage of producing their own strips.

-But what I would personally add is that the origin story of the Visionaries is more enjoyable than the Transformers one and the cartoon was light years ahead of the robotic one.
+But what I would personally add is that the origin story of the Visionaries is more enjoyable than the Transformers’ and the cartoon was light years ahead.
 There was so much potential, but if the toys don’t sell everything else is going to fall apart.
 Why did they fail?
 Were holograms just not ‘cool’ enough?
 Was it a case of the cartoon and comic being overly ambitious in their depictions compared to what the figures could actually do, leading to disappointment in the toys?

 One thing is certain and that’s just how much I’m looking forward to reading through these comics and becoming reacquainted with the world of Prysmos.